“Too Sweet” Lyrics Meaning (Hozier)

 This line reveals Hozier’s preference for solitude and focus, working late without the distractions of modern technology or communication.

-The phrase “free from the phone” illustrates his desire for uninterrupted time, reflecting a life lived outside the fast-paced, always-connected world.
+The phrase “free from the phone” illustrates his desire for uninterrupted time, showing a life lived outside the fast-paced, always-connected world.

 But you worry some, I know